-Purpose Framework for defining ICT Skills required in an organisation.
-Justification Business Challenge Difficulty in recognizing and nurturing to achieve significant productivity gains over a period of time How this Capability Addresses this Challenge It provides a system for IT Professionals to match the Skills of the workforce to the requirements of the business Business Benefits Improves Standard reference for recruitment, deployment and development of staff
+Purpose Framework for defining ICT Skills required in an organization.
+Justification Business Challenge • Difficulty in recognizing and nurturing to achieve significant productivity gains over a period of time How this Capability Addresses this Challenge It provides a system for IT Professionals to match the Skills of the workforce to the requirements of the business Business Benefits Improves Standard reference for recruitment, deployment and development of staff Improves management communication by ensuring that common skills language is being used throughout the organization Ensures a functioning organization that is focused on delivering quality outcomes Solves critical business problem by Improving people management processes through the following: Identification of strengths in knowledge and skills Career pathway mapping Identification of gaps for training plans and skills matching Improved Performance management and succession planning Standard Skills Framework for the Information Age (SFIA) Version of the Standard to which Compliance is Required • SFIA version 5 Minimum Acceptable Maturity Level Level 3 (Competency analysis, Competency Development, Workgroup Development, Career Development and Workforce Planning) Description of Standards The SFIA is a model widely adopted in the United Kingdom for describing and managing competencies for ICT professionals

-Improves management communication by ensuring that common skills language is being used throughout the organisation Ensures a functioning organisation that is focused on delivering quality outcomes Solves critical business problem by improving people management processes through the following: Identification of strengths in knowledge and skills Career pathway mapping Identification of gaps for training plans and skills matching Improved Performance management and succession planning Standard ISO 37500 covers the main phases, processes and governance aspects of outsourcing, independent of size and sectors of industry and commerce Version of the Standard to which Compliance is Required • ISO 37500 / 10006 Minimum Acceptable Maturity Level • Level 3 Rationale for Selection ISO 37500 / 10006 provides general outsourcing guidance on: Good outsourcing governance for the mutual benefit of client and provider; Flexibility of outsourcing arrangements, accommodating changing business requirements Identifying risks involved with outsourcing Enabling mutually beneficial collaborative relationships Benefits Improved deployment of IT skills within the organisation Improved alignment of skills to functional roles resulting in effectiveness and greater staff retention Improved skills development and career path planning Requirements for compliance maniework must be implemented.
-Process for compliance Implement the ISO 37500 framework and submit to a formal assessment by the IT Standards Council If all requirements are met, the organisation will be deemed to have complied by the IT Standards Council.
-Scope This Standard shall be applicable to all Financial Institutions and external (managed) service providers in the Financial industry.
+Rationale for SFIA Selection SFIA provides a common reference model for the identification of the skills and competencies required by ICT professionals and maps out 101 identifiable skills, categorized into 6 main areas: o Strategy and architecture o Business change o Solutions development and implementation o Service management o Procurement and management support o Client interface The Standard is freely available for download and use Benefits Improved deployment of IT skills within the organization Improved alignment of skills to functional roles resulting in effectiveness and greater staff retention Improved skills development and career path planning Requirements for compliance In order to be compliant to the industry Standard the requirements of the SFIA framework must be implemented.
+Process for compliance Implement the SFIA framework and submit to a formal assessment by the IT Standards Council If all requirements are met, the organization will be deemed to have complied by the IT Standards Council.
+Scope This Standard shall be applicable to all banks and external (managed) service providers in the Banking industry.